jodymgustafson/mezcal/readme.md

 ## Keywords

-- "define": Defines a new function
+- "function": Defines a new function
 - "let": Defines a new variable
 - "if", "then", "else": Boolean logic
 - "begin", "end": Block operators